Neurodiversity Affirming

 On Demand Trainings:

-Intersectional Autistic Identities -Dr. RJ Teo and Dr. S. Brandsen
+Intersectional Autistic Identities -Dr. Rae Zhang and Sam Brandsen

 We discuss some of the unique barriers faced by autistic individuals who are also marginalized in other areas (for example, based on race, cultural background, gender identity, financial resources, intellectual disability, etc).
 Multiply marginalized autistic individuals face diagnostic disparities, higher rates of mis-diagnosis, and often don’t feel fully welcome in the broader Autistic community.